-Provides clinical instruction essential to the actual practice of radiography.
-Students continue to attend an assigned clinical affiliate to participate in the completion of radiographic exams on actual patients under the direct/indirect supervision of a professional radiographer.
-In this competencybased course students demonstrate expertise in their performance of basic and advanced radiographic examinations in the areas of general radiography, fluoroscopy, operating room, pediatrics, and portable radiography.
-Students observe advanced modalities, including computed tomography.
+Strengthens clinical instruction essential to the mastery of the actual practice of radiography.
+Students attend a variety of assigned clinical affiliates to participate in the completion of radiographic exams on actual patients under the direct/indirect supervision of a professional radiographer.
+In this competency-based program students are assessed in their compliance with radiation safety and their performance of radiographic examinations in the areas of general radiography, fluoroscopy, and portable radiography, operating room, pediatrics, and outpatients.
+Students observe advanced modalities, including computed tomography and Interventional Radiography.
 The student must complete 360 hours to successfully complete this course.
-PREREOUI-SITE(S): RADT 224 or consent of program coordinator.
-COREQUISITE(S): RADT 207 and RADT 240.
+PREREQUISITE(S): RADT 206, RADT 211, RADT 224 or consent of program coordinator.
+360 Hours.
 Formerly RT 225.
-3 semester hours